danielrentz/proposal-discard-binding/README.md

 ### Function and Class Names

-This proposal is not actively prusuing discard bindings for function or class names, as those syntactic forms already have a well-defined syntax for discarding the binding by simply eliding the identifier.
+This proposal is not actively pursuing discard bindings for function or class names, as those syntactic forms already have a well-defined syntax for discarding the binding by simply eliding the identifier.

 # Semantics